-Petroleum production costs at the end of the three-month period, which totaled to US\$0.62 million, slightly increased from US\$0.59 million in the same period last year.
+Petroleum production costs at the end of the three-month period, which totaled to US\$0.41 million, decreased from US\$0.62 million in the same period last year.
 These costs mainly include floating, production, storage and offloading (FPSO) charges, field/platform operation costs, management and technical fees, helicopter services, insurance expenses, marketing fees, repairs and maintenance and other general and administrative expenses of the consortia.

-Depletion and depreciation totaled US\$0.09 million, which slightly decreased from US\$0.11 million in the same period last year.
-The estimated remaining proved and probable oil reserves totaled 0.89 million and 1.43 million barrels for Galoc oil field as of December 31, 2023 and 2022, respectively.
+Depletion and depreciation totaled US\$0.09 million.
+The estimated remaining proved and probable oil reserves totaled 0.40 million and 0.89 million barrels for Galoc oil field as of December 31, 2024 and 2023, respectively.

 The Company has a foreign exchange (FX) exposure associated with fluctuations in the value of the Philippine Peso against the U.S. Dollar.
-The unfavorable closing rate of the peso from PhP55.57 to a dollar in December 2023 to PhP56.28 to a dollar in March 2024 resulted in a FX loss of around US\$0.50 million in March 2024.
-Meanwhile, the appreciation of the peso from PhP56.12 to a dollar in December 2022 to PhP54.43 to a dollar in March 2023 resulted in a FX gain of US\$1.06 million in March 2023.
+The favorable closing rate of the peso from PhP58.014 to a dollar in December 2024 to PhP57.382 to a dollar in March 2025 resulted in an FX gain of around US\$0.49 million in March 2025.
+Meanwhile, the depreciation of the peso from PhP55.57 to a dollar in December 2023 to PhP56.28 to a dollar in March 2024 resulted in an FX loss of US\$0.50 million in March 2024.
 The FX exposure was mainly a result of the translated peso-denominated monetary assets and liabilities.